OpenBand/barbacoa-server-lib/README.md

 # Barbacoa Server Lib

 This library based on the experience of writing the really working live applications.
-The main goal of this project is to make the process of writing server applications on C ++ **more productive**.
+The main goal of this project is to make the process of writing server applications in C ++ **more productive**.
-Why rush to the side of other languages and get into the new troubles if jast here there is good old proven C++ (no less than version 14 of course, ha-ha).
-And I even hope that C++ becomes more convenient with new standards.

 Usually when people say "server", they mean a network server serving incoming connections on some protocol from the TCP/IP stack.
 But the server is also a lot of stuff that you have to deal with from solution to solution.